containers/podlet/README.md

   help      Print this message or the help of the given subcommand(s)

 Options:
   -f, --file [<FILE>]                        Generate a file instead of printing to stdout -u, --unit-directory                       Generate a file in the podman unit directory instead of printing to stdout [aliases: unit-dir]
   -n, --name <NAME>                          Override the name of the generated file (without the extension)
-      --overwrite                  Overwrite existing files when generating a file --skip-services-check        Skip the check for existing services of the same name -d, --description <DESCRIPTION>  Add a description to the unit --wants <WANTS>              Add (weak) requirement dependencies to the unit --requires <REQUIRES>        Similar to --wants, but adds stronger requirement dependencies --before <BEFORE>            Configure ordering dependency between units --after <AFTER>              Configure ordering dependency between units -i, --install                    Add an [Install] section to the unit --wanted-by <WANTED_BY>      Add (weak) parent dependencies to the unit --required-by <REQUIRED_BY>  Similar to --wanted-by, but adds stronger parent dependencies -h, --help                       Print help (see more with '--help') -V, --version                    Print version
+      --overwrite                            Overwrite existing files when generating a file --skip-services-check                  Skip the check for existing services of the same name -p, --podman-version <PODMAN_VERSION>      Podman version generated quadlet files should conform to [default: 4.8] [aliases: compatibility, compat] [possible values: 4.4, 4.5, 4.6, 4.7, 4.8]
+  -a, --absolute-host-paths [<RESOLVE_DIR>]  Convert relative host paths to absolute paths -d, --description <DESCRIPTION>            Add a description to the unit
+      --wants <WANTS>                        Add (weak) requirement dependencies to the unit --requires <REQUIRES>                  Similar to --wants, but adds stronger requirement dependencies --before <BEFORE>                      Configure ordering dependency between units --after <AFTER>                        Configure ordering dependency between units -i, --install                              Add an [Install] section to the unit --wanted-by <WANTED_BY>                Add (weak) parent dependencies to the unit --required-by <REQUIRED_BY>            Similar to --wanted-by, but adds stronger parent dependencies -h, --help                                 Print help (see more with '--help') -V, --version                              Print version
 ```

 See `podlet --help` for more information.